China O'Brien: Production

 Parts of the film were shot in Park City, Utah.

 After a career in Hong Kong, Golden Harvest worked to raise Rothrock's profile in her native America, and she was cast in China O'Brien.
 Film scholar Rikke Schubart says the producers paired her with Richard Norton, who plays her former highschool boyfriend, and made her the daughter of a slain cop to make her more feminine and seem less threatening.
 Production halted temporarily when Rothrock had to fly back to Hong Kong to reshoot the ending scene of Righting Wrongs after the original cut was met with a negative reception in Taiwan.

-Early in her career, Tori Amos recorded a song, "Distant Storm", which can only be heard by viewing the original film.
+Early in her career, Tori Amos recorded a song "Distant Storm" that can be heard only by viewing the original film.
 Amos did not want to be credited under her real name and created a fake band, Tess Makes Good, to be credited.

 Release

 China O'Brien was released direct-to-video in the United States in 1990.